pretix/pretix/doc/api/resources/checkin.rst

    * ``ambiguous`` - Multiple tickets match scan, rejected.
    * ``revoked`` - Ticket code has been revoked.
    * ``unapproved`` - Order has not yet been approved.
+   * ``already_exchanged`` - Ticket already has been exchanged for a reusable medium that must now be used for check-in.
+   * ``medium_invalid`` - Reusable medium identifier given was not found and could not be automatically created.
+   * ``medium_exists`` - Reusable medium identifier already exists, but expected to be new.
    * ``error`` - Internal error.

    In case of reason ``rules`` and ``invalid_time``, there might be an additional response field ``reason_explanation``